the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 del(rawDat) # In Python
 ```

-It is important to choose ones style and stick to it:
+It is important to choose one style and stick to it:

 ```
 ThisIs Because_SwitchingbetweenDifferentformats is.difficult to read.